What's your philosophical personality?

 Good news!
 This makes you something of a natural philosopher: Your big question is usually just some version of... why?

 So, here's a plan!
-We recommend you start out with PHIL 180: Human Nature and the Meaning of Life.
+We recommend you start out with PHIL 180: Human Nature and the Meaning of Life or PHIL 140: Introduction to Buddhist Philosophy.
 Then, try PHIL 337: Philosophy of Religion and PHIL 343: Indian Philosophy.
 After that, you can round out your curriculum with PHIL 353: Existentialism or PHIL 354: Kierkegaard and Nietzsche.

 But remember that philosophy is never short on questions; you'll want to keep exploring.
 To guide your explorations, bear in mind that you are: